 Transbay District - San Francisco

-On September 12, join us for cocktails and conversation with developer Paul Paradis and architect Fred Clarke on building a new transit district in San Francisco.
+On September 12, join us for cocktails and conversation with developers Cameron Falconer and Paul Paradis, and architects Fred Clarke and Marilyn Jordan Taylor on building a new transit district in San Francisco.

 The Loma Prieta earthquake that struck in 1989 created an opportunity to rethink San Francisco’s South of Market district.
 Three decades later, a new multimodal transit hub and commercial district is taking shape.
 The Transbay Terminal, considered the “Grand Central of the West,” will eventually accommodate 100,000 passengers each weekday with high-speed rail and new regional rail links.

 The terminal is made possible through the broader development of the Transbay District, led by master developers Hines and Boston Properties.
 The neighborhood will eventually house over 6 million sf of office space, 3,300 market-rate and 1,200 affordable units, and 11 acres of new open space including an elevated park designed by PWP Landscape Architecture.